 Free museums in France?
-It may sound like a wild dream but in fact many French museums offer visitors the chance of free entry or free access to an exhibition on the first Sunday of each month, from the Boulogne Castle Museum to the grandest of the grand – the Louvre in Paris.
-Of course this means that on that day there are lots of people taking advantage of this generous offer and the queues can be long and a bit off-putting.
+It may sound like a wild dream but in fact many French museums offer visitors the chance of free entry or free access on the first Sunday of each month, from the smallest local museum to the grandest of the grand – the Louvre in Paris.
+Of course this means that on that day there can be lots of people taking advantage of this generous offer and the queues might be long and a bit off-putting.

-Don’t let that stop you taking advantage of this great offer though – here are some great tips for making the most of the free entry day if you’re in Paris.
+Don’t let that stop you taking advantage of this great offer though – here are some great tips for making the most of the free entry day, especially if you’re in Paris!